ssec/polar2grid/doc/source/getting_started.rst

         $GEO2GRID_HOME/bin/geo2grid.sh -r abi_l1b -w geotiff -f <path to files>/<list of files>

     This script takes advantage of the modular design of |project|;
     a user only needs to decide on a :doc:`Reader <readers/index>` and a :doc:`Writer <writers/index>` and provide them to |script_literal|.

-In |project| the ``<path to files>`` will be searched for the necessary files to make as many products as possible.
+    In |project| the ``<path to files>`` will be searched for the necessary files to make as many products as possible. |project| processes one time step per execution.
 Similarly if processing errors occur |project| will attempt to continue processing to make as many products as it can.

-.. ifconfig:: not is_geo2grid

-    For example, executing the command above will create 8-bit GeoTIFF files of all M-Band, I-Band, and Day/Night Band SDR files it finds in the directory as long as it contains the matching geolocation files.
-If multiple granules are provided to |script_literal| they will be aggregated together.
-    By default the above command resamples the data to a Google Earth compatible Platte Carrée projected grid at ~600m resolution, but this can be changed with command line arguments.

-.. ifconfig:: is_geo2grid

-    For example, executing the command above will create 8-bit GeoTIFF files of all 16 ABI imager channels, a true color RGB, and natural color RGB in the native resolution of the instrument channel (500m for most RGB composites).
+    For example, executing the command above will create 8-bit GeoTIFF files of all 16 ABI imager channels, a true color RGB, and natural color RGB in the native resolution of the instrument channel (500m for RGB composites).
     This can be customized with command line arguments.

 Common Script Options